 1 – Be well informed: do not be content with a newspaper or television article, but consult only certified and competent professionals.

-2 – Ask for explanations: be wary of doctors who do not have a complete diagnostic visit before performing any treatment.
+2 – Ask for explanations: be wary of doctors who do not conduct a complete diagnostic examination before performing any treatment.
 The doctor must explain everything he or she considers doing, the limitations and the possible complications.
 Always ask the doctor for “informed consent”.

 3 – Only turn to certified professionals: verify that the doctor is registered in scientific bodies, with their registration being up-to-date and that they are specifically trained in Aesthetic Medicine.

-4 – Prevention is better than cure: start thinking today about how you will be in ten years’ time and be sure to determine the best behaviours to keep in order to avoid accelerating the passage of time.
+4 – Prevention is better than cure: start thinking today about how you will be in ten years’ time and be sure to determine the best practices to observe in order to avoid accelerating the passage of time.

-5 – Evaluate alternatives: reflect on the possible methods of intervention and if uncertain, choose the least invasive solution.
-It is true that soft techniques also give soft results, but these will also be possible complications.
+5 – Evaluate the alternatives: reflect on the possible methods of intervention and in case of uncertainty choose the least invasive solution.
+It is true that soft techniques also give soft results, but with these there will also be possible complications.

 6 – Say no to “ready and immediate” beauty: be wary of those who promise too much, of magicians and above all trust the advice of the trained professional.
-Do not insist on wanting “something more” and be wary of those who are too eager to please.
+Do not insist on wanting “something more” and be wary of those who are content without any investigation.

-7 – Request documentation: always have the doctor inform you about the details of the treatments carried out, the drugs utilised and the devices used.
+7 – Request documentation: always have the doctor inform you about the details of the treatments carried out, the drugs used and the protections employed.

 8 – Do not take results for granted: do not turn to an aesthetic doctor on a whim.

-9 – Explain well the aesthetic goal are seeking: it is not enough to want a result in order to obtain it.
+9 – Clearly explain the aesthetic goal you are seeking: it is not enough to want a result in order to obtain it.
 Tell the doctor what you want and ensure you are informed about what Aesthetic Medicine is able to do, but above all what it cannot do.

 10 – Do not aim for unattainable goals: models are not “real” and the tricks of television are magical, just like retouching photographs.